alexandrenolla/App-Tooling-Center/README.md

 ## Running the project
-Download the project files and install the following modules:
+Download the project files and install the following modules by running the commands:

 pip install tkinter